TSYS-Merchant/zucchini/README.md

 * Tight coupling between [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) feature files and your JUnit test classes.
 Bind your JUnit test class to one or more feature files as you please.
 No longer do you have to worry about Cucumber’s dreaded “duplicate step definitions found” error.
 * Also, with zucchini, you can bind any arbitrary JUnit class to any Gherkin feature file(s).
 This makes it easy to reuse & share test cases.
 This is extremely helpful when using [IoC containers](http://en.wikipedia.org/wiki/Inversion_of_control), such as [Spring](http://spring.io/).
 * [Object inheritance](http://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) works with your step definitions, just like it should in Java.
 You can define your step definitions in a base class and inherit them in child classes.
 * There's no need for empty JUnit test runner classes.
-Declare your @Cucumber annotation right on your step definition files.
+Declare your @Zucchini annotation right on your step definition files.
 * Get HTML and JSON outputs by default, for easy integration into your [CI systems](http://en.wikipedia.org/wiki/Continuous_integration), such as [Jenkins](http://jenkins-ci.org/).

 With Merchant Warehouse’s zucchini, behavior driven development in Java is easy and natural.